duckduckgo/zeroclickinfo-spice/README.md

 // Optional header.
 If there is a relevant (and relatively short) title, then set it here. items[0]['h'] = title;

 // Required source name and url.
-These are used to make the More at X link in all 0-click boxes. items[0]['s'] = 'XKCD';
+// These are used to make the More at X link in all 0-click boxes.
+// 's' should be the main name. items[0]['s'] = 'XKCD';
 items[0]['u'] = url